filippo-santoliquido/filippo-santoliquido.github.io/_pages/teachANDoutreach.md

 	* Mar.
 25, 2024, "Alessandro Volta" high school, Pescara, Italy
 	* Jan.
 25, 2024, "Albert Einstein" high school, Teramo, Italy

-* An outreach article presenting the research I conducted during my PhD was published in the [Giornale di Astronomia, Vol. 50](https://giornaleastronomia.difa.unibo.it/).
-You can donwloand a [copy](/assets/images/premioTacchini23.pdf) of this article *(only in Italian)*.
+* An outreach article presenting the research I conducted during my PhD was published in the [Giornale di Astronomia, Vol. 50](https://giornaleastronomia.difa.unibo.it/). <!-- You can donwloand a [copy](/assets/images/premioTacchini23.pdf) of this article *(only in Italian)*.-->

 * Sep.
 29, 2023, **volunteer at [SHARPER23](https://www.sharper-night.it/sharper-laquila/)** <img src="/assets/images/sharper_site.jpg"  width="400" height="150">
 <br>